Translational Medical Research (MScTMR)

 - interdisciplinary translational Comprehensive Cancer Centres

-- clinical study centres as well as teaching hospitals
+- clinical study centres and teaching hospitals

 - biotech and pharmaceutical industries

-The core curriculum covers the following themes
+The core curriculum covers the following themes:

 - research management and scientific conduct